Colleen M. Casey, Psy.D.

 Is it okay to talk about progress?

-Medication: Can Dr. Casey prescribe medication?
+Medication: Do you prescribe medication?

 Ending Therapy: How do I know when I'm finished?